joelaul/joelaul/README.md

 🕳️🐇 Current rabbit holes: Generative AI and UX design.

-## 💬 Open to work
+## 💬 Open to work!

 👀🧪 I'm looking for remote opportunities.
 My goal is to bring care and creativity to impactful projects at scale.

-🗣️🤖 If that sounds like a good fit for your team, let's [get in touch!](http://joelaul.dev)
+🗣️🤖 If that sounds like a good fit for your team, let's [get in touch!](mailto:laulettaj@gmail.com)